When - completed

 - A complete game consists of 3 or more separately scored rounds within a 1 hour time limit.

-- There will be an Event Director and Timers as needed.
+- There will be an Event Director who will resolve any questions about rules.

 B) Set Up